NithishKannanM/Sentiment-Analysis-on-IMDB-Dataset/readme.md

 Performance comparison using visualization

-I'm 2nd year and I deployed it in streamlit
+I'm 2nd year and I deployed it in streamlit (not mentioned in the pdf for 2024 batch 2nd year but I did)

 Try out the project on my [Streamlit app](https://sentiment-analysis-on-imdb-dataset-nithishkannanm.streamlit.app/).